FLASHBACK FRIDAY | TEAM USA’S FIRST MXDN WIN IN 1981

 DeCoster got Honda management to support Chuck Sun, Danny LaPorte, Donnie Hansen and Johnny O’Mara in representing Team USA.
 Keep in mind that no one on the team had won a title in 1981.
 As such, they were considered the “B Team.”

 This is where the story gets good.
-MXA started a fund raising effort to send a team in 1981—it was driven by the hard work for Dick Miller.
+MXA started a fund raising effort to send a team in 1981—it was driven by the hard work of Dick Miller.
 Fielding a team wasn’t easy.
 Most of the American stars didn’t want to go, but thanks to a small impassioned group led by MXA’s Miller, Hi-Point’s Larry Maiers and Bel-Ray’s J.J.
 Hanfield the money was raised.
 All we needed was a team—but the established AMA stars of 1981 refused to go.
 Every big name rider that you can think of turned down a chance to be on the 1981 MXDN team.
 Roger DeCoster, a 16-time winner in the Motocross and Trophee des Nations for Team Belgium, felt that America should be represented at the MXDN in 1981.
 DeCoster got Honda management to support Chuck Sun, Danny LaPorte, Donnie Hansen and Johnny O’Mara in representing Team USA.
 Keep in mind that no one on the team had won a title in 1981.
 As such, they were considered the “B Team.”

 Team USA kicked off their European adventure by racing the 250cc Trophee Des Nations event in Lommel, Belgium.
 The deep sand and treacherous conditions practically guaranteed a Belgian win…only it didn’t happen.
 Belgium’s Andre Vromans won the 250 overall, but Team USA took the next spots to clinch their first Trophee Des Nations win.
 It was a monumental victory for an underdog — facing adversity and overcoming the odds on foreign soil.